101628885/TwitterVisualiser/README.md

 The system also uses `pip` and `pipenv` to manage python package packages

-If you installed python from python.org you should have pip by default if not See https://pip.pypa.io/en/stable/installing/ for an installation guide.
+If you installed python from python.org you should have pip by default if not, see https://pip.pypa.io/en/stable/installing/ for an installation guide.

 To install pipenv input the following command
 ```